hamie96/CS-4242-Artificial-Intelligence/README.md

 # CS-4242-Artificial-Intelligence

+This repository was created for reserach purposes

-# All copying of code is strictly prohibited
+All copying of code is strictly prohibited